Arcesilas/motherfucking-static-generator/README.md

 ```

 First time run:
-- it downloads Parsedown.php to you don't have to give a shit about it
+- it downloads Parsedown.php so you don't have to give a shit about it
 - it creates a `content/` directory with a fucking first blog post
 - it creates an `mfconfig.php` configuration file (Yeah.
 Configuration file.
 With one fucking option)
 - it creates the default motherfucking templates